ldijkman/randomnerd_esp32_wifi_manager/Skins/black_Skin/readme.md

 removed most text

-the text between percentage is replaced on upload to browser  %MDNSSCAN%
+the text between percentage is replaced on upload to browser

+%MDNSSCAN%

+%NETWORKINFO%

+%OFFDELAY%

+%MDNSNAME%

+%STATUS%